spring-epfl/spring22-TomDemont/README.md

 * Generate Matches brings to the guide page for generating the matches for a new round.
 Once the GET request is made, the matches are pushed to the database and students can see those on the home page.
 Note that currently, the leaderboard is only round-wise: when going to the next round, the leaderboard will be reset (the data is not erased from the database though).
 ![generate_matches](readme_assets/generate_matches.png)
 * Set Phase allows to change the phase between "attack", "defence", none or both.
-When reaching the Set Phase page, automatically the phase is set to none: no student can upload attack or defence.
+When reaching the Set Phase page, automatically the phase is set to none: no student can upload attack or defence, to have a buffer state and avoid having inconsistencies.
 ![set_phase](readme_assets/set_phase.png)

 ## Testing and toy examples